Skip to main content

 After the train excursion.
 You will board the Vista Star at the Duluth waterfront.
 The tour boat will take us on a two-hour dinner cruise of the Duluth-Superior harbor.
 The chicken & ribs buffet is catered from Black Woods, and a cash bar is available.

 For lunch, we have arranged for a couple of food trucks to be at the marina.
 This was a popular feature at the recent Escanaba Rendezvous, so we borrowed the idea from that event.
 Please use them.
-Anybody at the marine can make purchases from the trucks, so you may again find yourself in a conversation with non-member boaters.
+Anybody at the marina can make purchases from the trucks, so you may again find yourself in a conversation with non-member boaters.
 We again urge you to be an ambassador for the GLCC, and kindly use the opportunity to encourage them to join the Club.

 Barkers Island has much to explore on your own.
 They include: